EnVision-Research/MotionInversion/README.md

 * [AnimateDiff](https://github.com/guoyww/animatediff/): The pretrained video checkpoint we used in our main paper.
 * [Latte](https://github.com/Vchitect/Latte): A video generation model with a similar architecture to Sora.
 * [Open-Sora](https://github.com/hpcaitech/Open-Sora): A video generation model with a similar architecture to Sora.
+* [VideoCrafter2](https://github.com/AILab-CVC/VideoCrafter): A video generation model with a similar architect ure to ZeroScope and stronger ability for high-quality generation.
+* [VideoCrafter2 (diffuser checkpoint)](https://hf-mirror.com/adamdad/videocrafterv2_diffusers): A checkpoint file that can seamlessly integrate in our framework with one line code.

 We are grateful for their exceptional work and generous contribution to the open-source community.